morawi/DoAI/README.md

 ## Methods

 This work is straightforward: data and code are publicly available.
 PyTorch platform supports data reading and deep learning models.
-Still, I can provide a novel technique that can be used to investigate the problem.
+We use the t-test statistic to investigate the problem.

-Students need to write the code necessary to implement the technique, on top of PyTorch models, and run the experiments.
-Other data sets containing more categories will also be used.
+We built the tests on top of PyTorch models.
+It would be interesting to test other data sets containing more categories.